pujaltedavid/marinature-docs/README.md

 However, the users can see more images, and then the bandwidth could be higher.
 Also, note that only 250 users can visit the page according to the hosting limitation **for now**.
 The bundle size can be compressed about 75% according to [this article](https://javascript.plainenglish.io/reduce-your-react-applications-bundle-size-by-75-with-compression-e0103abe9b69), so in a future version (where the bundle is compressed), the daily visits will be restricted to the above table about storage bandwidth.

+It has to be noted that these limitations only happen when using the Firebase Free Tier.
+Usually a photographer would pay for their website service, and then the limitations will be the ones set by the photographer themself.
+The amount to be paid will be set by [Firebase Pricing](https://firebase.google.com/pricing), that, since it is intended for large scale apps, it is not very expensive.

 # Some easter eggs

 These easter eggs help make the icing of the cake in this website.